Body / Trim / Misc

 Having read numerous accounts of aftermarket radiators developing stress cracks, I decided to buy myself a little insurance, so I installed a pair of more compliant Mishimoto upper radiator stays along with my new radiator assembly.
 In addition to their rubber grommets being much more compliant than the OEM grommets, the Mishimoto aluminum brackets are much more flexible than the steel brackets they replaced.

-These stays should help prevent fatigue cracks at the solder joints by minimizing radiator flexion.
+These stays have helped prevent fatigue cracks at the solder joints by minimizing radiator flexion.
 The above is a stock photo is from the Mishimoto website.
-Since the Ford Racing radiator's mounting brackets are black, I gave my new stays a couple coats of black paint prior to installing them, but I didn't bother to photograph them.
+Since the Ford Racing radiator's mounting brackets are black, I gave my new stays a couple coats of black paint prior to installing them, but I didn't bother to photograph them afterward.

 Invisible Urethane Mask

-I have never been particularly fond of hiding Taz's front end behind a vinyl mask most of the time.
-However, I am even less fond of chipped paint.
+I was never particularly fond of hiding Taz's front end behind a vinyl mask most of the time.
+However, I was even less fond of chipped paint.
 I suppose front end paint chips are a problem everywhere, but the bits of granite littering the roads around here are particularly lethal to automotive finishes because of their jagged edges.
 My old Colgan mask had served me well for several years, keeping the Cobra's front end looking pristine - as I was able to verify on the rare occasions when I could actually see the front end, but I eventually grew to resent having to drive around in a car that resembled the McDonald's Hamburglar.
-Around Thanksgiving 2011, I finally decided to revisit the possibility of a clear polyurethane mask for Taz.
+In November of 2011, I finally decided to revisit the possibility of a clear polyurethane mask for Taz.
 I had previously looked into invisible masks and was intrigued by them, so I began investigating in earnest.

 I soon discovered that the new Xpel Ultimate film was widely considered the best on the market because of its ability to repair itself, as well as for its glossy smooth clearcoat finish.
 If you’re curious about this product, you can find videos on YouTube that demonstrate the film's self-healing capability in action, as well as its ability to shed all sorts of chemicals, including spray paint, lacquer thinner, and DOT4 brake fluid.
 It’s really amazing stuff!